SweetmanTech/myco-rewards-indexer/README.md

    npm start
    ```

-2. The indexer will start processing events from the specified network (Base or Base Sepolia).
+2. The indexer will start processing reward events from the specified network (Base, Base Sepolia, Zora or Zora Sepolia).

 3. To switch between networks or customize the indexing process, you can modify the following environment variables in your `.env` file: